guserav/WebEngiMitLenni/README.md

 This ReadMe incldues a list of features for our Chat Client.

-We used the server of Daniel Rutz with your Backend.
-The Server can be changed via the global variable 'apiurl'.
+We used the server of Daniel Rutz with your Backend (URL = 'http://danielrutz.de:3000/api').
+The Server can be changed via the global variable 'apiurl' in the first line of our Javascript file.

 @Gerrit Schmitz
 The List of Features should be an inspiration for you to find features worthy of points for a certain category.
 You are free to decide which feature falls under which category and free to declare other things in our chat client as feature.